sagadre/sagadre.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming Ph.D. student at Columbia University insterested in 3D computer vision, robot perception, and machine learning.
+I am an incoming Ph.D. student at Columbia University insterested in 3D computer vision, interactive perception, and machine learning.
 I am privileged to work with [Shuran Song](https://shurans.github.io/).

 Before Columbia, I was a software engineer at [Microsoft HoloLens](https://www.microsoft.com/en-us/hololens).
 I worked on the Object Understanding team, where I was fortunate to collaborate with [Harpreet Sawhney](https://www.linkedin.com/in/harpreet-sawhney-2b024b28/) and [Ning Xu](https://www.linkedin.com/in/ning-xu-5a687896/).
 With their support, I developed a passion for computer vision.